nathanbirrell/damgargroup.com.au/_posts/2017-06-15-cascara-apartments-brighton.md

       </div>
       <div class="large-6 columns float-left">
         <div class="column">
-          <p>Each residence in C&agrave;scara delivers complete living, making superb use of open spaces, a seamless flow through the living areas, and a state-of-the-art kitchen with butler&rsquo;s amenity.
+          <p>Each residence in Dendy Residences delivers complete living, making superb use of open spaces, a seamless flow through the living areas, and a state-of-the-art kitchen with butler&rsquo;s amenity.
 Enjoy private lifts to the individual rooftop terraces for complete entertaining.
 Three bedrooms and a study, featuring spacious master suites and ensuited guest bedrooms.
 Secure, triple side-by-side basement parking with large storage areas and bike racks to accommodate an active lifestyle.
-C&agrave;scara is premier living in Melbourne&apos;s premier beachside location.</p>
+Dendy Residences is premier living in Melbourne&apos;s premier beachside location.</p>
         </div>
       </div>
     </div>